jiangdada1221/TEINet/README.md

 ## License

-Free use of soNNia is granted under the terms of the GNU General Public License version 3 (GPLv3).
+Free use of TEINet is granted under the terms of the GNU General Public License version 3 (GPLv3).